Fixing Broken Windows

 Dark mode was removed from the Wallet.
 Solid brand colors were used instead of gradients.
 Brand colors were also not used in the copy, prioritizing color contrast and readability.

-Incremental improvements is a key to success in product development.
+Incremental improvements are key to success in product development.
 By recognizing that addressing broken windows with these quick wins can yield significant results, we can enhance user satisfaction, improve usability, boost engagement, and enhance trust and loyalty.

 Getting into the habit of constantly fixing broken windows can improve your brand, set you apart from competitors, and show users that you listen to them and that they can trust you.
 Most importantly, it helps improve your product and the lives of your users.